farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 	To create this rule, run the following command:<br/>

-	**New-TransportRule -Name "Encrypt rule for Guest Services" -SentTo "Gservices@contoso.com" -SentToScope "NotinOrganization" -ApplyOME $true**  <br/>
+	**New-TransportRule -Name "Encrypt rule for Guest Services" -SentTo "Gservices@adatum.com" -SentToScope "NotinOrganization" -ApplyOME $true**  <br/>

 	**Note:** This command will take several seconds to complete.

 3. To verify the rule exists, minimize your PowerShell window.
-In your Internet Explorer browser session, you should still be in the **mail flow** window of the **Exchange admin center**, and the **rules** tab should be displayed.
+In your Microsoft Edge browser session, you should still be in the **mail flow** window of the **Exchange admin center**, and the **rules** tab should be displayed.
 The list of rules should only display the **Encrypt mail for guest@adatum.com** rule that you created in the prior task.<br/>

 	‎On the menu bar that appears above the list of rules, select the **Refresh** icon.
 In the refreshed list, the rule that you just created using PowerShell should appear as well.